 What Is TESOL?
+What is TEFL?
 Which Certificate Is Better – TEFL or TESOL?By Jennifer Collis

 You’ve been doing your research into getting certified to teach English as a foreign language (TEFL) and you keep also running across the term TESOL.
 So, what is TESOL?
 Is TESOL certification the same as TEFL, or is it different?
 The short answer is, although there is a subtle difference in meaning, the terms TEFL and TESOL are usually used interchangeably when it comes to certification in teaching English.